Fitbit Sense 2 vs Versa 4: What's the difference between these smartwatches?

 Even when I had enabled the GPS tracking, which tends to drain the battery life quicker, intermittently a few days a week I found that both the Sense 2 and Versa 4 hit the six-day mark and even beyond when I was using the watch without the GPS functionality.

 The only time the battery life didn't hold up is when I tried to track my 12-hour bike ride.
-By the 10th hour, both the Sense 2 and Versa 4 had run out of battery.
+By the 10th hour, both devices had run out of battery.
 However, this is a relatively extreme example as most people won't need to track exercise for this long.
-If you do, then consider weighing up Garmin vs Fitbit as these premium running-focused fitness trackers can hold up for this amount of time.
+If you do, consider weighing up Garmin vs Fitbit, as these premium running and cardio-focused fitness trackers hold up for longer.

-If you have a health condition where it may be useful to have these extra features - like the additional sensor and ECG, then it may be worth the additional money for you.
-Also if you prefer a fitness tracker with a more streamlined functionality and really care about precise GPS then this will naturally be the better option for you - but it's all personal.
-You might even find that smartwatches aren't for you after all and you'd be better suited to a fitness tracker, like the Fitbit Charge 5 or Fitbit Luxe
+If you have a health condition where extra features - like the additional sensor and ECG - may be useful, it may be worth the money for you.
+If you prefer a fitness tracker with more streamlined functionality and care about precise GPS then the Sense 2 will naturally be the better option for you too - but it's all personal.

-I used the Fitbit Versa 4 without any real problems for two months in total and I'd happily use it again.
-However, I did find that many of its best features are also contained in the Fitbit Versa 3, which is even cheaper still since the release of the newer model.
+I used the Fitbit Versa 4 without any real problems for two months and I'd happily use it again.
+However, I found that many of its best features are also contained in the Fitbit Versa 3, which is even cheaper still since the release of the newer model.

-During peak shopping times, such as Amazon Prime Day, Black Friday, and Christmas sales, you'll also find that these two models may be reduced.
+You may also be able to pick up one of the best Fitbit deals around and save on your pick of the bunch.
+During peak shopping times, such as Amazon Prime Day, Black Friday, and Christmas sales, you'll also find that these two models will be reduced.

 Grace Walsh